 Did you know that the day after Thanksgiving is the single busiest of the year for Roto-Rooter’s residential plumbers?
 Big holiday meal preparation and cleanup can lead to clogged drains from excessive waste in the kitchen drain and garbage disposal.
 Also, a house full of holiday guests who require additional clothes washing, showers and toilet flushes puts a strain on household plumbing.

 Often, a house already has partially clogged drains that go unnoticed until holiday guests arrive and overwhelm the system.
 Hectic houses full of people and frantic hosts can quickly lead to plumbing problems throughout the holiday season.

 Even more problematic is that virtually every traditional Thanksgiving dish is a supreme drain clog culprit.

-Incoming calls to Roto-Rooter for kitchen jobs alone will jump 50% above the average Friday.
+According to Roto-Rooter, incoming calls for kitchen jobs alone will jump 50% above the average Friday.
 The four-day Thanksgiving weekend averages a 21% increase over any other Thursday through Sunday period during the year.
 In Roto-Rooter’s case, they prepare with additional staff to address the increase in calls and jobs.

 Thanksgiving hosts can avoid a visit from their plumber over the holiday weekend by following these clog-preventing tips: